athomasq/athomasq.github.io/investing/headcount.md

 One of the key advantages that startups have is that they can move faster than large, established companies.  *It follows logically* that at some point, hiring more people actually slows you down.

 This is counter-intuitive.
 Most founders understand that the *marginal* contribution of new hires diminishes over time -- your 300th team member is not likely to be as additive as your 3rd.
-But they still probably believe that the marginal contribution is positive.
+But they still  believe that the marginal contribution is positive.
 It's not.

 In my experience, the first break point happens around 12 people.
 Why 12?
 Well, the modal startup has 2 founders.
 It's hard to have more than 5-6 direct reports, so once you get to around 12 people, you need to have non-founder leaders.
 This instantly introduces a *huge* amount of friction.